Lector Ministry

 for a few moments while the assembly sits down.
 At about the point where everyone is

 Wait for the assembly to settle down.
-Some people may be walking in.
-If there isn’t a continuous stream, wait for them to sit.
-Have a pleasant look on your face while you wait.
+Have a pleasant look on your face while you wait for latecomers to be seated.

 noise has died down to an acceptable level, proclaim your reading.
-At the end of the reading, pause for the period of meditation.
-After your reflection, turn to the next reading if necessary, then walk back to your seat at a dignified pace.
-If the musicians begin before you are done, then walk back to your seat in a dignified way.
+At the end of the reading, proclaim, “The Word of the Lord,” and maintain eye contact as the Assembly responds, “The Word of the Lord,” then pause for the period of meditation, about the length of the Hail Mary.
+After your reflection, turn the page to the next reading if necessary, then walk back to your seat at a dignified pace.

 SECOND READING: